2023 National Amateur Cup

 The 2023 National Amateur Cup is the 99th edition of the National Amateur Cup, a knockout cup competition open to amateur teams affiliated with the United States Adult Soccer Association (USASA).
 It will be the fifth edition of the tournament to award its champion a spot in the U.S. Open Cup.

 Bavarian United SC are the defending National Amateur Cup champion.
-It is currently unknown if the team will compete in the USASA Region II tournament.

 Format

 All four regions of the USASA will hold amateur cup tournaments to crown champions, which would then qualify for the final tournament.
 Qualification for these tournaments is determined individually by each region.
 The final four teams then compete in a single location knockout tournament to crown a national champion, with an additional game in place to determine both third and fourth place.

 Region I

 Nine state associations in USASA Region I sent representatives to the tournament for the Fritz Marth Amateur Cup.
-The final of the regional tournament will take place on June 17 at the Ukrainian American Sports Center in North Wales, Pennsylvania.
+The final of the regional tournament took place on June 17 at the Ukrainian American Sports Center in North Wales, Pennsylvania.